1.1.S.20 Secondary claim

 A secondary claim may only be made by:

 - the partner of a primary claimant

 - a person who is a parent of the child and is not the primary claimant

 - the partner of a person who is a parent of the child and not a primary claimant, or

 - a person who satisfies the circumstances that are prescribed by the PPL Rules as being exceptional circumstances in which a secondary claim can be made.

 A secondary claim may be made in the following exceptional circumstances:

-- if the person is not the partner of the primary claimant for the child:
+- if the person is not the partner of the primary claimant for the child

 A claim must be made in the form approved and the manner required by Centrelink for that type of claim, contain any information required by Centrelink, and be accompanied by any documents required by Centrelink.
-If a secondary claim is made before the day the secondary claimant expects to become the child's primary carer, the claim must specify the day the secondary claimant expects to become the child's primary carer.
+If a secondary claim for a PPL period is made before the day the secondary claimant expects to become the child's primary carer, the claim must specify the day the secondary claimant expects to become the child's primary carer.

 Act reference: PPLAct section 6 The Dictionary, section 52 Who can claim, section 53 Types of claims, section 54 Who can make a primary claim, secondary claim or tertiary claim, section 55 When a claim is effective, section 56 Requirements of the claim, section 58 Expected date of birth and expected day of primary care